MANISH-CHOUHAN/100DaysOfCode/Dfuck/README.md

 Today I learnt about Git and Github . it is Tough in Biggning.
 Today I submit very easy program but day by day it will become Bigger and harder . today i submit my name program in C language .
-I change my Username also which is Now "Hey-Deepak"
+I change my Username also which is Now "Hey-Deepak".

 ### Day 2
 Today I am going to Submit If-Else problem programme .